radroid/stock-price-predictor/README.md

 [![powered by](https://forthebadge.com/images/badges/powered-by-water.svg)](https://forthebadge.com)

-*Update October 29, 2020: I am working on the project and will be committing changes and I make them.*
+*Update November 1, 2020: I have submitted the project, but will be committing new changes till I have solved the [problem statment](#problem-statement).*

 ---